Multi-Class Unlearning for Image Classification via Weight Filtering: EXPERIMENTAL EVALUATION

-\tit{Unlearning without the training set} We then turn to the evaluation of a more complex setting, \ie~unlearning without having access to training data.
-Clearly, this is a more realistic scenario, as the training set might be inaccessible to the final user in several cases.
-Under this setting, the only option left would be to unlearn by collecting images which share approximately the same distribution of the training set.
-To simulate this setting, we unlearn over the 45k images of the validation set of ImageNet-1k not employed for evaluation, and evaluate over the usual evaluation set.
-From Table~\ref{tab:results_inverted} we observe that the performance is reduced when unlearning without the training set, but our approach can still obtain sufficiently good performances, especially on ViT-S. Overall, this underlines that having access to the training set is still a requirement to have high-quality unlearning.
+Furthermore, our solution performs well also against single-class unlearning methods, although they require separate training for each class to be unlearned.
+In particular, while in terms of accuracy scores \ours performs slightly worse than random labels and negative gradients, it obtains significantly superior results in terms of ZRF score in most cases further confirming the unlearning capabilities of our solution.
+Considering instead the relearn time, our approach takes a comparable or higher number of epochs to relearn unlearned classes than all other models especially when a ViT-based model is used as backbone.

 \tit{Insertion and deletion scores} In Table~\ref{tab:explainability} we report the insertion and deletion scores, according to the four model architectures.
-The same scores are also visually depicted in Fig.~\ref{fig:insertion} across different iterations.
-There, we compute both by considering the confidence score of the unlearned classes for images belonging to the unlearned classes (termed as ``unlearned classes'') and for images belonging to other classes.
-As it can be seen, modifying the $\alpha$ values has an impact on the scores given to images belonging to unlearned classes, and not on images belonging to other classes.
+Modifying the $\alpha$ values has an impact on the scores given to images belonging to unlearned classes, and not on images belonging to other classes.
 This highlights that the proposed approach can identify filters and attention weights which are responsible of the identification of each class.